approachcircle/FNALD/README.md

 | Linux/X11 (debug) | `godot4 --export-debug Linux --headless`
 | Linux/X11 (release) | `godot4 --export-release Linux --headless`

-you are welcome to create a makefile to automate this compilation process, and an ignore for any makefiles has been setup inthe `.gitignore` file, so those changes will not be tracked.
+you are welcome to create a makefile to automate this compilation process. the gitignore contains rules for makefiles, so those changes will not be tracked.

 ## running
 simply execute the compiled executable in either the `bin` folder, or execute the release executable.